-[Draft-ietf-stir-4474bis] and [draft-ietf-stir-passport] define a base set of procedures for how STI fits into the SIP call flow.
-[Draft-ietf-stir-rfc4474bis] defines an authentication service, corresponding to STI-AS in the SHAKEN reference architecture, as well as a verification service or STI-VS. This section will detail the procedures required for the STI-AS to create the required identity header.
+[IETF RFC 8224] and [IETF RFC 8225] define a base set of procedures for how STI fits into the SIP call flow.
+[IETF RFC 8224] defines PASSporT and [IETF RFC 8224] defines an authentication service, corresponding to STI-AS in the SHAKEN reference architecture, as well as a verification service or STI-VS. [IETF RFC 8443] defines the PASSPorT extension to sign and verify claims for the SIP RPH field.
+This section will detail the procedures required for the STI-AS (RPH-AS) to create the required identity header and the STI-VS (RPH-VS) to verify the claims of the identity header for the SIP RPH field.

 PASSporT Token Overview

-STI as defined in draft-ietf-stir-passport specifies the process of the PASSporT token.
+STI as defined in [IETF RFC 8225] specifies the process of the PASSporT token.

 PASSporT tokens have the following form:

-A protected header with the value BASE64URL(UTF(JWS Protected Header)).

-A payload with the value BASE64URL(JWS Payload).

-A signature with the value BASE64URL(JWS Signature).

-An example of each is as follows:
+PASSPorT Header: The JWS token header is a JOSE Header [IETF RFC7515] that defines the type and encryption algorithm used in the token.

+PASSPorT Payload: The token claims consist of the information that needs to be verified at the destination party.
+These claims follow the definition of a JWT claim [IETF RFC7519] and are encoded as defined by the JWS Payload [IETF RFC7515].

+PASSPorT Signature: The signature of the PASSporT is created as specified by JWS [IETF RFC7515].

-Protected Header
+PASSPorT Header example:

+An example of the header would be the following, including the specified passport type, ES256 algorithm, and a URI referencing the network location of the certificate needed to validate the PASSporT signature.

 {

 "typ":"passport",

 "alg":"ES256",

-"x5u":"https://cert.example.org/passport.crt"
+"x5u":"https://cert.example.org/passport.cer"

 }

-Payload
+PASSPorT Payload example:

+The following is an example of a single originator with telephone number identity +12155551212, to a single destination with URI identity "sip:alice@example.com":

 {

-"iat":"1443208345",

-"orig":{“tn”:"12155551212"},

-"dest":{“tn”:"12155551213"}
+"dest":{"uri":["sip:alice@example.com"]},

+"iat":1443208345,

+"orig":{"tn":"12155551212"}

 }

-[draft-ietf-stir-passport] has specific examples of a PASSporT token.

-[draft-ietf-rfc4474bis] Authentication procedures
+Token Constuction and Procedures

 PASSporT & Identity Header Construction

-The standard PASSporT base claims shall be used as defined in both [draft-ietf-stir-passport] and [draft-ietf-stir-rfc4474bis].
+The standard PASSporT base claims shall be used as defined in both [IETF RFC 8224] and [IETF RFC 8225].

-[draft-ietf-stir-rfc4474bis] allows the Identity header to be inserted by a SIP proxy or UA and for multiple instances of the Identity header to occur.
+[IETF RFC 8225] allows the Identity header to be inserted by a SIP proxy or UA and for multiple instances of the Identity header to occur.
 The Identity header shall be transited by SIP proxies and Back-to-Back User Agents (B2BUAs), unless otherwise prevented by local service provider policy.
 A SIP proxy or B2BUA may insert an additional Identity header in the event that the SIP node needs to make a new claim.

 PASSporT Extension “rph”

+The standard PASSporT extension for “rph” shall be used as defined in [IETF RFC 8443].

-[draft-ietf-stir-rph] defines a new JSON Web Token claim for "rph" which provides an assertion for information in SIP 'Resource-Priority' header.
+[IETF RFC 8443] defines a JSON Web Token claim for "rph" which provides an assertion for the information in SIP 'Resource-Priority' header field.

 The creator of a PASSporT object adds a "ppt" value of "rph" to the header of a PASSporT object, in which case the PASSporT claims MUST contain a "rph" claim, and any entities verifying the PASSporT object will be required to understand the "ppt" extension in order to process the PASSporT in question.
 A PASSPort header with the "ppt" included will look as follows: